3a1b2c3/seeingSpace/README.md

 <small><i>https://www.pyimagesearch.com/2017/03/20/imagenet-vggnet-resnet-inception-xception-keras/</i></small>

-For teh future the autors envision enabling even larger changes in viewpoint and illumination, including 4D walkthroughs of large-scale scenes in the future.
+For the future the autors envision enabling even larger changes in viewpoint and illumination, including 4D walkthroughs of large-scale scenes in the future.

 ### Relighting with 4D Incident Light Fields
 It is possible to **re-light and de-light real objects** illuminated by a 4D incident light field, representing the illumination of an environment.
 By exploiting the richness in angular and spatial variation of the light field, objects can be relit with a high degree of realism.